apache/freemarker/README.md

 the source code repository.
 See repository locations here: http://freemarker.org/sourcecode.html

-You need JDK 8, Apache Ant (tested with 1.8.1) and Ivy (tested with 2.4.0) to be installed.
-To install Ivy (but be sure it's not already installed), issue `ant download-ivy`; it will copy Ivy under `~/.ant/lib`.
-(Alternatively, you can copy `ivy-<version>.jar` into the Ant home `lib` subfolder manually.)
+You need JDK 8 to be installed.

-It's recommended to copy `build.properties.sample` into `build.properties`, and edit its content to fit your system.
-(Although basic jar building should succeeds without the build.properties file too.)
+You must copy `gradle.properties.sample` into `gradle.properties`, and edit its content to fit your system.

-To build `freemarker.jar`, just issue `ant` in the project root directory, and it should download all dependencies automatically and build `freemarker.jar`.
+To build `freemarker.jar`, just issue `./gradlew jar` in the project root directory (Windows users see the note below though), and it should download all dependencies (including Gradle itself) automatically and build the jar-s.

-If later you change the dependencies in `ivy.xml`, or otherwise want to re-download some of them, it will not happen automatically anymore, and you must issue `ant update-deps`.
+You can found them in the build/libs subdirectory of each module (freemarker-core, freemarker-servlet, etc.).
+You can also install the jar-s into your local Maven repository with `./gradlew install`.

+Note for Windows users: If you are using an Apache source release (as opposed to checking the project out from the Git repository), ./gradlew will fail as `gradle\wrapper\gradle-wrapper.jar` is missing.
+Due to Apache policy restricton we can't include that file in distributions, so you have to download that very common artifact from somewhere manually (like from out Git repository).
+(On UN*X-like systems you don't need that jar, as our custom `gradlew` shell script does everything itself.)

-To test your build, issue `ant test`.
+To test your build, issue `./gradlew test`.

-To generate documentation, issue `ant javadoc` and `ant manualOffline`.
+To generate documentation, issue `./gradlew javadoc` and `./gradlew manualOffline` (TODO: the last doesn't yet work).

 Eclipse and other IDE setup